 At the National Institute for Biological Standards and Control (NIBSC) we are committed to protecting and respecting your privacy.

-This privacy notice describes how we collect and use your personal information, in accordance with the Data Protection Act 2018 and the General Data Protection Regulation (GDPR) 2016/279.
+This privacy notice describes how we collect and use your personal data, in accordance with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) 2016/679.

 If you work at NIBSC, please refer to our intranet for details of how we process your personal data – ex-members of staff should contact: firstname.lastname@example.org.

-NIBSC is one of the Medicines and Healthcare products Regulatory Agency’s (the Agency) three regulatory centres.
-The Agency is an executive agency of the Department for Health and Social Care (DHSC).
-As such, the Agency acts as the data controller for the personal data it processes for its own purposes.
+NIBSC is one of the Medicines and Healthcare products Regulatory Agency’s (the Agency) three centres.
+The Agency is an executive agency of the Department of Health and Social Care (DHSC).
+DHSC and its executive agencies are a single legal entity (or controller) for data protection purposes.

 You will find further information about DHSC, the Agency and its three centres on www.gov.uk and their related privacy notices are here: DHSC, the Agency, CPRD.